cristianCeamatu/courses-mern-stack-todos/README.md

 # Todo list created with the MERN (MongoDB-Express-React-Node) Stack

 > The project is a Todo list created as a side project.
-The web app has a Login sistem and is connected to MongoDB.
+The web app has a Login system and is connected to MongoDB.

 ![screenshot](./app-screenshot-full.png)

-> I build the project after watching this [youtube tutorial](https://www.youtube.com/watch?v=PBTYxXADG_k&list=PLillGF-RfqbbiTGgA77tGO426V3hRF9iE) series.
+> I built the project after watching this [youtube tutorial](https://www.youtube.com/watch?v=PBTYxXADG_k&list=PLillGF-RfqbbiTGgA77tGO426V3hRF9iE) series.
-> The page is mobile responsive.
+> The app is mobile responsive.

 ## Built With